linhngocle2000/collaborative-carrier-network/README.md

 then click on the _Login_ button at the bottom.
 After logging in, the auction process will start automatically.
 To monitor the auction process, please refer to the log file of the current date.

+### Auction process

+The auctioneer calculates the profit of each transport requests for all carriers and decides which request to auction off based on the value set in _Min. profit to bid_ by carriers.